Shan-Mi/ghibli-project/README.md

 # Run production mode
 `yarn start:prod`

-# Import data to DB
+# Import data to DB (delete this for now, will fix this later)
 `yarn data:import`

 # Destroy data from DB